How to transfer a land title to a family member in the Philippines?

 Requirements for transferring land title to heirs

-When transferring a land title in the Philippines after the death of the property owner, heirs must comply with specific requirements to ensure a legal and valid transfer, which includes the following documents:
+When transferring a land title in the Philippines after the death of the property owner, heirs must provide specific documents to ensure a legal and valid transfer, including the following:

 Cost and fees to transfer a land title between family members in the Philippines